slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 confront and learn about ourselves in a more or less playful manner.
-Most people live their lives entirely unaware of the fact that they are but a mystery to themselves, and would surely benefit from *any* excuse or reason to make themselves the object of an inquiry.
-It is true that, under this purely heuristic light, nothing entails that what can be learned through the interpretation of a dream could not be learned simply via, say, honest self-examination—or in other words, if dreams have no meaning on their own, then whatever we can learn in interpreting them as if they did, should not be unique nor peculiar to our dream life.
+Most people live their lives entirely unaware of the fact that they are but a mystery to themselves, and would surely benefit from *any* excuse or reason to make themselves an object of inquiry.
+It is true that, under this purely heuristic light, nothing entails that what can be learned through the interpretation of a dream could not be learned simply via, say, honest self-examination.
+In other words, if dreams have no meaning on their own, then whatever we can learn in interpreting them as if they did should not be unique nor peculiar to our dream life.
 Dreams would not be, as psychoanalysis wanted, an oyster with a hidden a pearl.
 This much I concede; but yet it seems to me that, because dreams are often so loaded with emotional tension, and so imbued